Content

 Livestock Achievement Program

 The Nebraska 4-H Livestock Achievement Program is designed to promote all educational aspects of 4-H livestock projects, including selection, production, leadership, and exhibition, by recognizing youth striving to improve their livestock project knowledge and leadership.
-Click here for more information.
+Go to the Livestock Achievement Program webpage.

 Nebraska 4-H Fed Steer Challenge

 The Nebraska 4-H Fed Steer Challenge is an opportunity for youth interested in learning more about the cattle industry and is designed to cultivate the next generation of leaders in the Nebraska cattle industry.
 The goal of the Fed Steer Challenge is to enhance the educational value of the traditional 4-H beef projects by providing an affordable option that rewards production merit and carcass value of the market animal, along with accurate and complete record-keeping, industry knowledge, and producer engagement by the 4-H member.
-Click here for more information.
+Go to the 4-H Fed Steer Challenge webpage.

 Premier Animal Science Event (PASE)